Lonami/dumbrss/README.md

 - Minimal JavaScript usage

 ## To do
-- Big refactor
+- Rewrite it in Rust™
-- Admin panel
+- Have proper features

 ## Setup
 dumbrss uses [Flask](http://flask.pocoo.org/).
 To install, simply set up your favority WSGI